Patrick G. Forrester: STS-117

 Atlantis (June 8–22, 2007) was the 118th Shuttle mission and the 21st mission to visit the ISS, delivering the second starboard truss segment, the third set of U.S. solar arrays and batteries and associated equipment.
 The successful construction and repair mission involved four spacewalks by two teams.
 Forrester accumulated 13 hours and 37 minutes of EVA time in two spacewalks.
 The mission also delivered crewmember Clayton Anderson, and returned with Sunita Williams from the Expedition 15 crew.
 STS-117 returned to land at Edwards Air Force Base, California, having traveled 5.8 million miles in 14 days.

 STS-128

 Discovery (August 28-September 11, 2009) was the 128th Shuttle mission and the 30th mission to the ISS.
 While at the orbital outpost, the STS-128 crew rotated Nicole Stott for crewmember Timothy Kopra on Expedition 20, attached the Leonardo MPLM and transferred more than 18,000 pounds of supplies and equipment to the ISS.
 The STS-128 crew conducted three spacewalks.
-Forrester served as the prime robotics operator for Discovery.
+Forrester was the prime robotics operator for Discovery.
 The STS-128 mission was accomplished in 217 orbits of the Earth, traveling more than 5.7 million miles in 332 hours and 53 minutes and returned to land at Edwards Air Force Base, California.

+Forrester is the Chief Operating Officer for 9Marks, where he oversees the day-to-day operations of the ministry, and its development efforts.